niyatpatel23295/cmpe202-intelligame-xfer/Documentation/UseCaseSpec.md

 Goal: To finish the level

-PreConditions: Level is unlocked
+PreConditions: NA

 Trigger: Player clicks **Play** on main menu screen.

-PostConditions: Redirect to next level / Or game finished after the last level.
+PostConditions: Redirect to " game finished ".

 Description :

 1. Background music starts.

-2. The Player watch score, health, timer and total available lives of monkey top of the screen.
+2. The Player watch score, health of monkey at top of the screen.

 3. Monkey walks/ jumps forward.